pdidev/tutorial/README.md

 In this exercise, you will learn how to call a user C function in %PDI with the
 \ref user_code_plugin "user_code plugin".
-Moreover, to reduce the standart output log, we run in sequential and we reduce the number of iterations.
+Moreover, to reduce the standard output log, we run in sequential and we reduce the number of iterations.

 \attention